 for Middle Leadership - International

-We are now accepting NPQ applications for our Spring 2021 intake.
+NPQ applications for Spring 2021 are now closed.

 The National Professional Qualification for Middle Leadership (NPQML) is accredited by the UK Department for Education (DfE).
 The qualification is delivered by Best Practice Network, a provider of UK accredited qualifications for education professionals worldwide.